Exemption of Regulated Products under the Human Organ Transplant Ordinance (Cap. 465)

 Use of Regulated Products by Registered Medical Practitioners or Registered Dentists for Transplant Purposes

 Before using any regulated products for transplant purposes, registered medical practitioners and registered dentists have the responsibilities to ensure that the regulated products have been exempted by the Director.
 The list of the exempted products and information on the exemptions granted, revoked, varied or suspended are available in the Register of Exemptions.
 Interested parties may check with the register to ascertain whether the regulated products of interest have already been exempted.
 Registered medical practitioners and registered dentists should report any serious adverse event2 or serious adverse reaction3 to the Department of Health ("the DH") and/or relevant regulatory authority.
-For instance, such event or reaction related to drug products should be reported to the Drug Office of the DH whereas those pertaining to medical devices should be reported to the Medical Device Control Office of the DH.
+For instance, such event or reaction related to drug products should be reported to the Drug Office of the DH whereas those pertaining to medical devices should be reported to the Medical Device Division of the DH.
 Same for any interventions, proper informed consents in the transplant of regulated products should be obtained from the recipients and the recipients should understand the transplant procedures, the risks involved and their entitlements to withdraw consent to the transplant.

 Please note that registered medical practitioners and registered dentists should keep good utilisation record of the exempted regulated product(s), to allow tracing individual recipients of a particular batch of regulated products if needed.